pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 ### Configuring Hiera and Setting Up the Hierarchy

 All Hiera configuration begins with `hiera.yaml`.
 You can read a [full discussion of this file][hiera.yaml], including where you should put it depending on the version of Puppet you're using.
-Here's the one we'll be using for this exercise:
+Here's the one we'll be using for this walkthrough:

 	---
 	:backends: